How to handle a data subject access request

 NB – It may be helpful to adopt a 28-day response period to ensure you are always inside one calendar month.

 Should you have any concerns relating to the identity of the individual making the request, you should ask (only) for the information necessary to confirm identification and ask for this as soon as possible.
-Once you receive this additional information which confirms the individual’s identification – the period for responding to the request begins.

-What about requests from third parties?
+What about requests from other people?

 When determining if it is reasonable to disclose the information, you must consider:

 - The type of information you would disclose

 - Any duty of confidentiality to the other individual

 - Steps you should take to seek consent

 - Is the other individual capable of giving consent?

 - Any express refusal of consent from the other individual